DO NOT SHARE SOCIALMEDIA.ORG HEALTH CONTENT WITH ANYONE OUTSIDE OF SOCIALMEDIA.ORG HEALTH. EVER.

 What can I attribute to SocialMedia.org Health?

 Not much.
-You should always follow the appropriate use guidelines by removing all potentially identifying information about individuals or organizations and make the ideas your own.
+You should always follow the appropriate use rules by removing all potentially identifying information about individuals or companies and making ideas your own.
 Internally, it’s generally OK to attribute the concepts you learned to SocialMedia.org Health to leverage the power of the group without compromising anyone’s confidentiality.

 How do you stop my proprietary information from getting leaked?